dhk3136/incivility-sentiment-analysis/README.md

 ## Purpose:

 To predict the classification of reader comments accompanying online articles from the *New York Times*.

-This is a multi-categorical classification task using six different __toxic__ categories:
+This is a multi-categorical classification task containing __six toxic categories__:
 ```python
 Toxic
 Severe Toxic